-For educators, designing an effective physical education curriculum for elementary school can be both fun and frustrating.
+For educators, designing an effective physical education (P.E.) curriculum for elementary school can be both fun and frustrating.
 Young students are typically motivated to run and play, but creating a curriculum that meets necessary school and state requirements can sometimes be difficult.

-Develop Goals and Structure
+Develop goals and structure

 For elementary school students, the physical education goals may be quite simple.
 Learning motor skills, for instance, will make up a part of an elementary curriculum.
 These skills include: